rob-moss/terraform-iks/tfe/README.md

   instructions: <https://community.cisco.com/t5/data-center-documents/intersight-api-overview/ta-p/3651994>

-### Assign the vCenter Password from the Instructions
+### When assigning the vSphere Password - It Must match the password used to register the Target in Intersight

 * vsphere_password

-### Generate a SSH Key
+### Generate SSH Key

 * ssh_key (Note this must be a ecdsa key type)
   instructions: <https://www.ssh.com/academy/ssh/keygen>

-### Import the following Variables into your Environment before Running
+### Import the Variables into your Environment before Running the Terraform Cloud Provider module(s) in this directory

 The Following examples are for a Linux based Operating System.
-Note that the TF_VAR_ prefix are used as a notification to the terraform engine that the environment variable will be consumed by terraform.
+Note that the TF_VAR_ prefix is used as a notification to the terraform engine that the environment variable will be consumed by terraform.

 * Terraform Cloud Variables